 Students will receive a certificate of completion upon conclusion of both courses; however, this program is not a Certificate Program.
 This program will benefit professionals working in clinical settings, emergency response, education, the medical field, the legal field, and anyone that works with individuals who have experienced traumatic events, as well as current or prospective students interested in going into any of the above fields.

-Trauma Training Foundation I: Learn a basic foundation of trauma, including an introduction to the symptoms of posttraumatic stress disorder, biology of trauma, diversity of trauma, developmental trauma, crisis interventions, and evidence-based treatments.
+Trauma Training Foundation I: Learn the basic foundations of trauma, including an introduction to the symptoms of posttraumatic stress disorder, biology of trauma, diversity of trauma, developmental trauma, crisis interventions, and evidence-based treatments.